duckmatt/m.atthew.uk/posts/post.md

 The benchmarks list three variants for Python: "C++-generated-code", "C++-reflection", and "pure-Python".
 A little bit about these:
 * Pure Python is the Protobuf library implemented in Python alone, understandably not performant.
 * C++ reflection is the Protobuf library but makes use of a Python extension which links to the C++ Protobuf library (`libprotobuf.so`), this gives a significant boost to performance over the Python library, orders of magnitude faster than the pure Python variant (roughly 10x).
-* C++ generated code links to C++ libraries which have been generated from the proto, for serialisation this is orders of magnitude faster again (roughly 5x for serialisation and 2x for parsing).
+* C++ generated code links to C++ libraries which have been generated from the proto, for serialisation this is faster yet again but not to quite the same extent (roughly 5x for serialisation and 2x for parsing).

 ## So which of these variants do we get when we install protobuf via pip?